 Guest access in Microsoft Teams

-Guest Access is new in Teams.
-It’s one of the features customers asked for the most.
-We’re still working on it, enhancing its capabilities.
-Here’s how you can keep up with our progress on Guest Access and tell us your thoughts:
+Guest access is one of the features customers asked for the most.
+Here’s how you can keep up with our progress on guest access and tell us your thoughts:

 - If you’re having trouble with Guest Access, check out Known issues for Microsoft Teams.